Why won't the app play or record sound?

 Why is the app text and audio in the wrong language?

-By default, the language used by the app depends on the language and region format set for your mobile device in its Settings app (under General > Language & Region or General > International on iOS, or Language & input on Android).
+By default, the language used by the app depends on the language and region format set for your device in its Settings.
 So, for instance, if the language is set to “Español”, the app will use Spanish text and a Spanish spoken voice.
 If the language you select isn't supported by the app, then English is used.

-In Special Words and Special Numbers on iOS, to hear a British English voice instead of American, set your device's language to “British English”, not “English” (which is American).
-In Special Words, to hear an Australian voice, set the device's region format to “Australia” (iOS 6) or set the device's language to “Australian English” (iOS 7 and later); if the device's language is set to “Nederlands”, you will hear Dutch, unless the region format is set to “België”, in which case you will hear Flemish (Vlaams).
+On Apple devices, to hear a British English voice instead of American, set your device's language to “British English”, not “English” (which is American).
+In Special Words, to hear an Australian voice, set the device's language to “Australian English”.
+If the device's language is set to “Nederlands”, you will hear Dutch, unless the region format is set to “België”, in which case you will hear Flemish (Vlaams).

 Can I change the font in the app or make it use capital letters?